-The Company is engaged in providing finance to economically weaker section of the society.
-The Company offers various financial products preferably in agriculture, trading and allied activities encouraging women to enhance their per capita income.
-The Company offers following financial products at present:
+The Company is engaged in providing financial services to economically weaker section of the society.
+The Company offers various financial products viz. credit and insurance in partnership with various financial institutions.
+Credit is extended to increase the household income by way of loan for various business activities, including trading, manufacturing , agri and agri allied activities.
+Company also caters to critical household need which require uplifting the socio economic status of the customers.
+The Company offers following loan products at present: